NTIA/sigmf-ns-scos/README.md

 ```

 #### 4.3.2 Dynamic Sensor Settings
-The following annotation objects are used within the `scos` SigMF name space associated with dynamic settings in the antenna, SCU, and DEU.
+The following annotation objects are used within the `scos` SigMF name space associated with dynamic settings in the antenna, the preselector, and the receiver.

 ##### DynamicAntennaSettings Object
 The `DynamicAntennaSettings` object requires the following name/value pairs: